-- This unit is worth 40% of the final grade and is externally assessed through the completion of tasks which are set by given brief. - Aim: To apply the digital skills and techniques learnt from the previous two units by responding to a digital media brief.

-• Content: You will learn how to respond to a media brief and from that how to plan and apply your ideas to a production.
+- This unit is worth 40% of the final grade and is externally assessed through the completion of tasks which are set by given brief. - Aim: To apply the digital skills and techniques learnt from the previous two units by responding to a digital media brief. - Content: You will learn how to respond to a media brief and from that how to plan and apply your ideas to a production.
 You will also learn how to justify your chosen process and reflect on the outcomes of the project.

-Progression at 16+: The Level 1/2 BTEC Tech Award in Creative Media Production provides excellent preparation for the Level 3 course which could lead to many university courses such as media studies, communications, film, animation, web or graphic design.
-Studying Media can lead to careers across the vast media industry (at present worth around £977 billion globally) such as web design, journalism, advertising, marketing.
+The Level 1/2 BTEC Tech Award in Creative Media Production provides excellent preparation for the Level 3 course which could lead to many university courses such as media studies, communications, film, animation, web or graphic design.
+Studying Media can lead to careers across the vast media industry (at present worth around £977 billion globally) such as web design, journalism, advertising and marketing.

-Mrs K Hennessy-Garside (Head of Media Studies)
+Mrs. K. Hennessy-Garside